Balligavi: Legend

 Legend has it that Balligavi was the capital of an Asura king (demon) and hence was called Balipura (city of Bali).
 The Pandavas came here while on their Vanavasa (forest sojourn) and installed the Panchalinga (five lingas); hence the name Panchalingeswara to the well known temple here.
 Linga is the universal symbol of Shiva.

 Personalities

-Balligavi is also the birthplace of the great Virashaiva saint Allama Prabhu and is closely associated with Vachana poet Akka Mahadevi who was born in nearby Udugani (also known as Udutadi).
+Balligavi is also the birthplace of the Famous Hoysala Queen Shantala Devi and Virashaiva saint Allama Prabhu and is closely associated with Vachana poet Akka Mahadevi who was born in nearby Udugani (also known as Udutadi).
 She was a contemporary of Allama Prabhu and Basavanna, the founder of the Virashaiva movement.
-Balligavi is also the birthplace of Shantala Devi, queen of Hoysala king Vishnuvardhana.
 Many famous Hoysala sculptors like Dasoja, Malloja, Nadoja, Siddoja hailed from here.

 Kedaresvara Temple

 This is an excellent example of a trikuta "triple towers" temple in a transitional Western Chalukya-Hoysala architecture.
 It is the oldest example of such a combinational style in Karnataka according to reports from the Mysore archaeological department.
 The temple faces east and has a stepped entrance on three sides.
 The entrance on the sides is a Western Chalukya idiom.
 The central shrine has a linga (universal symbol of Shiva) made from black marble (Krishnashila).
 The shrine to the south has a linga called Brahma and the shrine to the north has a statue of Janardhana (Vishnu).
 The temple's outside plan is in "staggered-square" style with many projections and recesses which is a Hoysala design.
 The outer walls of the open mandapa (hall) have carvings of women wearing fine jewellery.
 Two Hoysala emblems were added in 1060 CE by Vinayaditya.
 The superstructure (tower) of the vimana are very well decorated with sculptures of Tandaveshwara, Varaha, Uma Narasimha, Bhairava etc. (avatars of Shiva and Vishnu) and the sukanasi of all three towers still exist.
 The western shrine is the oldest dating from the 7th or 8th century.
 Attached to the vestibule that connects the shrines is a well designed open mantapa with two rows of pillars.
 The outer row of pillars are 16 faced while the inner row of pillars are lathe turned with bell shaped mouldings, a style popular with both Western Chalukys and Hoysalas.
 The ceiling of the mantapa is flat and the inner ceiling is well carved with lotuses in them.
 The central ceiling has the carving of Tandaveshwara (dancing Shiva) with eight dikpalakas (guards).
 The entrance to the shrine which faces east has a Nandi, the bull and a celestial attendant of Shiva.